kuberig-io/kuberig-dsl/README.md

 }
 ```

 Run `gradle build` and start using the generated DslKindsRoot class.
+See the API usage examples for more details.

 In case you want to customize the location of the swagger.json or the generation target directory
 you can customize them by adding the kuberigDsl block.
 The code below shows the defaults applied by the plugin.